A course offered by The American Society for Cell Biology

-All 40 students accepted into the program will receive free tuition, roundtrip airfare reimbursement, housing in nearby dormitories, and daily continental breakfast, lunch, and dinner.
+All 40 students accepted into the program will receive free tuition, housing, meals, and 50% travel support.

-KGI, a leading provider of professional education for scientists interested in business aspects of the life science industry, has conducted intensive courses similar to this one for the past two years.
-ASCB member Ira Mellman, Vice President, Research Oncology, Genentech, is working with Steve Casper, Henry E. Riggs Professor of Management, KGI, to design the 2014 course.
+KGI, a leading provider of professional education for scientists interested in business aspects of the life science industry, has conducted intensive courses similar to this one for the past three years.

-Introductory lectures and MBA-style business cases are designed to teach the organizational structures, business strategies, and financing of biotech companies.
+Introductory lectures and MBA-style business cases are designed to teach participants about the organizational structures, business strategies, and financing of biotech companies.

-Hands-on workshops will be held on networking, writing effective resumes, and applying for jobs.
+The course will include hands-on workshops on networking, effective resume writing, and strategies to employ when applying for jobs.
 Career panels will introduce participants to opportunities in research, clinical and regulatory affairs, and management roles within biotech industries.
-In addition, a number of informal networking events will be held.
+In addition,participants also will be able to attend a number of informal networking events.

 You must be a member of the ASCB to apply.
 Not a member?
-Join now then apply for the course as a member-applicant when enrollment is open.
+Join now, then apply for the course as a member-applicant.